 Whatever method you choose to remove Diversified Consultants from your credit report, there’s no time like the present.

-How to Deal with Diversified Consultants
+Dealing with Diversified Consultants

 With that in mind, it’s important to educate yourself about the Fair Debt Collection Practices Act and to inform the agency that you know your rights.